About the project

 - Provided the opportunity to engage with a larger number of landowners

-- Helped build credibility and trust for other targeted activities in the future like stock-exclusion fencing and the retirement of steep land
+- Helped build credibility and trust for other targeted activities in the future like stock-exclusion fencing and the retirement of steep land from grazing

 - Gave insight into how the work should be carried out e.g. landowners to undertake control work themselves, use a contractor to do the control work, or a bit of both

-- A survey of 100 landowners carried out using different survey methods depending on the property size Medium/large landowners received a project outline and were able to complete the survey by phone or in person, achieving a 98% response rate.
+- A survey of 100 landowners was carried out using different survey methods depending on their property size Medium/large landowners received a project outline and were able to complete the survey by phone or in person, achieving a 98% response rate.
 Smaller landowners received a project outline and a written questionnaire to return, achieving a 26% response rate.

-- High-level support for the predator-free concept
+- this identified high-level support for the predator-free concept

-- A community workshop was held in late-2019, attended by around 100 people (watch the video)
+- a community workshop was held in late-2019, attended by around 100 people (watch the video)

-- New trapping sites across the catchment have been established
+- new trapping sites across the catchment have been established

-- Kill numbers recorded by landowners and the contract trapper
+- kill numbers recorded by landowners and the contract trapper

 - Living Water and WFCGT will continue to fund maintenance of this predator control plan